 6.1 2Q

 Choosing a value for Kin and Kout parameter for 2Q algorithm is essentially a tuning task.
-We experimented with different values of Kin and Kout parameters (see Table 7, Table 8, Table 9 and Table 10) and noted that Kin = 25% and Kout=65% of cache size did reasonably well for cpp, multi2, glimpse and sprite traces.
+We experimented with different values of Kin and Kout parameters (see Table 7, Table 8, Table 9 and Table 10) and noted that Kin = 20% and Kout=60% did reasonalbly well for cpp and glimpse workloads whereas Kin = 25% and Kout=65% of cache size did well for multi2and sprite traces.